Phase Diagram and Spectral Function of the Two-Dimensional Disordered Bose-Hubbard Model: A Real-Space Dynamical Mean-Field Theory Analysis: Disordered Phase Diagram

-We first discuss the results for the $\mu / U$ vs. $J / U$ phase diagram at a fixed strength of the disorder potential $\Delta / U = 0.5$.
-Secondly, we compute the $\Delta / J$ vs. $U / J$ phase diagram at unit filling in order to quantitatively compare our results to the Monte-Carlo (MC) study in \cite{soyler_phase_2011}.
+We first discuss the results for the $\mu / U$ vs $J / U$ phase diagram at fixed values of the strength of the disorder potential $\Delta / U = 0.5$ and $1.0$.
+Secondly, we compute the $\Delta / J$ vs $U / J$ phase diagram at unit filling in order to quantitatively compare our results to the MC study in \cite{soyler_phase_2011}.
 All calculations were performed for $\beta U=10^8$, where $\beta=1/T$ is the inverse temperature and we have assumed $k_{\rm B}=1$.
 Thus, the results are expected to reflect the behavior of the system at zero temperature.

 In order to characterize the superfluid to insulator transition, we employ a percolation analysis inspired by \cite{niederle_superfluid_2013}, where it was applied to the local occupations in site-resolved Gutzwiller calculations.
 In our case we define the elements of the discrete map $M_i$ using the local condensate order parameter $\phi_i = \langle \hat{b}_i \rangle$: